 - Diet: There are a several conflicting studies on nutrition in the post-partum period, and no one single approach.
 General rules indicate eating a variety of groups of foods, and account for approximately 550 calories in addition to your pre-pregnancy daily intake if you are breastfeeding.
 These can come from healthy sources, and needn’t be fatty or sugar laden.
 Once breast milk supply is established, slow and sustained exercise shouldn’t cause a dip in milk production.
 It’s best to stay away from fad diets, or fasting as a form of weight loss, until you are lactating, as there isn’t definitive evidence regarding the side effects.
 Hydration is key, and you must make sure your water intake is sufficient.
 One easy way to do this, is to drink a glass of water every time you breastfeed, take sips during your workout, and another a glass of water after your workout.

 Remember you are not alone.
 Women across the globe struggle with post-partum fitness, and making time for themselves with their demanding new roles as mothers.
 Having a great support system is vital to regaining good fitness levels.
 The goal isn’t about regaining a past self, rather about creating a joyous and active lifestyle to be enjoyed as you go along this journey of parenthood, fostering those habits in your little ones too.

 What’s your favorite way to incorporate fitness into your life as a new mother?
-Do leave your thoughts as a post on a our Facebook group.
+Leave your thoughts in the comments below.